thu-rllab/CAMA/README.md

 # CAMA
-Code for ICML2023 submission: Concentrated Attention for Multi-Agent Reinforcement Learning.
+Code for ICML2023 accepted paper: Complementary Attention for Multi-Agent Reinforcement Learning.

 This codebase is built on top of the [PyMARL](https://github.com/oxwhirl/pymarl) framework and the codebase of [REFIL](https://github.com/shariqiqbal2810/REFIL) algorithm.
 Thanks for [Shariq Iqbal](https://github.com/shariqiqbal2810) for sharing his code.